thisisi3/OpenMMLab-IoUNet/README.md

 ## Introduction

-This project is trying to reproduce IoUNet, which is proposed in paper [Acquisition of Localization Confidence for Accurate Object Detection](https://arxiv.org/pdf/1807.11590.pdf).
+In this project I reproduce IoUNet, which is proposed in paper [Acquisition of Localization Confidence for Accurate Object Detection](https://arxiv.org/pdf/1807.11590.pdf).

-This project is also for the contest [OpenMMLab Algorithm Ecological Challenge](https://openmmlab.com/competitions/algorithm-2021).

-This is NOT the official implementation.
+This is NOT the official implementation!
+As far as I know, authors of IoUNet have not released code for the model.
+But they do released the code for the novel [PreciseRoIPooling](https://github.com/vacancy/PreciseRoIPooling) method proposed in the paper.

 Quick peek at the result: